IBM-Cloud/tekton-toolchain/lab2-parameters/README.md

               key: textarea
 ```

-If the Task step can use the identically named properties and secrets you can add them without renaming:
+If the Task step can use the identically named properties and secrets you can add them all without renaming:

 Properties:
 ```